LiLabAtVT/LiLabAtVT.github.io/index.md

     btn_label: "Read More"
     btn_class: "btn--primary"
   - image_path: /assets/images/soybean.jpeg
-    title: "Phenotype and GWAS study of soybean"
+    title: "Phenomics and GWAS"
-    excerpt: "We are interested in developing computational tools to associate the phenotype and genetic variation of soybean genome"
+    excerpt: "We are interested in developing computational tools to associate the phenotype with genetic variation of plants"
     url: "https://github.com/LiLabAtVT"
     btn_label: "Read More"
     btn_class: "btn--primary"